aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/ipiesplitcustompointcollection/_index.md

 ---
 title: IPieSplitCustomPointCollection
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Represents a collection of points that shall be drawn in the second pie or bar on a bar-of-pie or pie-of-pie chart with a custom split.
+description:  Represents a collection of points that shall be drawn in the second pie or bar on a bar-of-pie or pie-of-pie chart with a custom split.
 type: docs
 weight: 964
 url: /java/com.aspose.slides/ipiesplitcustompointcollection/